hyunji0618/Verizon-Default-Prediction-Webapp/README.md

 The collected data is then fed into an XGBoost model to predict the default probability, which is displayed on the result page.

 ## Technologies Used
-- **Flask**: A lightweight WSGI web application framework in Python.
+- **Flask**: A lightweight web application framework in Python.
-- **XGBoost**: A powerful and efficient gradient boosting framework.
+- **XGBoost**: An efficient machine learning gradient boosting framework.
 - **HTML/CSS**: For creating a responsive and clean user interface.
 - **Pandas**: For data handling and manipulation.